threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 ### Farm Management

-The Farm Management package helps your create and manage a TF Grid Farm.
+The Farm Management package helps you create and manage a TF Grid Farm.

 ### The Marketplace

-Is a package that will host the Marketplace on your 3Bot.
+The Marketplace is a package that will host the Marketplace on your 3Bot.
 The Marketplace consists of extra solutions that you can deploy within a few clicks!

 More information about the [Marketplace](threefold_now.md).

 ### 3Bot deployer

 This package hosts the 3Bot deployer on your 3Bot!
-This may sound confusing but this can be really usefull if you want to give multiple people access to a private deployer url.
+This may sound confusing but this can be really useful if you want to give multiple people access to a private deployer url.

 ### Notebooks

-Notebooks package is a Jupyter notebook for you to do some scripting, datascience or other things.
+Notebooks package is a Jupyter notebook for you to do some scripting, data science or other things.

 ### Polls